Our Blog

 main image

-Women on Mission will meet Thursday, April 7th at 1:00 pm in the Grace Ladies’ classroom.
-All our ladies are invited to join us.
+Women on Mission will meet Thursday, October 6th at 1:00 pm in the Grace classroom across from the Fellowship Hall.
+All ladies are invited to attend.

 Posted by Women On Mission with